Vancouver Expedition: 1794

 During the expedition's final winter in Hawaiʻi, Baker accompanied Menzies, Midshipman George McKenzie and another man whose name is not recorded, on the first recorded ascent of Mauna Loa.
 They summitted on 16 February and, using a barometer, measured its height to within 50 feet of the modernly accepted value.

 Vancouver continued to negotiate with Kamehameha; on 25 February, the King made a formal proclamation of accession, declaring that they were "Tanata no Britanee" (People of Britain).
+Historians have argued that the Hawaiians regarded the agreement as the establishment of a protectorate.
+Vancouver presented Kamehameha with a British flag which flew unofficially as Hawaii's flag until 1816.
 Vancouver's assistance to the King was helpful, particularly in lending tools and skilled workers for building him an armed 36-foot craft, the Britannia.
 The armaments may have aided Kamehameha's decisive victory at Battle of Nu'uanu, allowing him to unify the islands.

 The expedition left Hawaiʻi for the final time on 15 March 1794.
 They spent late April and early May charting the furthest reaches of what Vancouver renamed Cook Inlet; Vancouver himself reached the head of Knik Arm, while Whidbey reached the head of Turnagain Arm.
 The last days of May and the second half of June were spent charting Prince William Sound: Whidbey the western half to Bligh Island, and Johnstone from there east and southwards.
 From here the expedition worked its way eastward.
 The weather was often freezing, as a result of which not only their store of live turtles (kept for meat) but Menzies' quarterdeck greenhouse froze, killing all his plants.
 While at Cook Inlet and Prince William Sound, they traded with the Russian settlements and natives alike.

 By 9 July, they had anchored in what was named Port Althorp, a cove on the northwest coast of Chichagof Island.
 Soon Whidbey was dispatched to survey the area.
 He returned on the 27th.
 Despite constant rain and more than one hostile encounter with a large group of Tlingits, he was able to explore up Lynn Canal to the heads of both Chilkat and Chilkoot Inlets, and follow the length of the west coast of what was later named Admiralty Island, rounding its southern point to spend a night near Point Townshend on its southeast coast.